 - I was awarded tenure this year!
-I will become an Associate Professor starting September 15th.
+I am now an Associate Professor, as of September 15th.
 My Ph.D. students helped me celebrate by turning my office into a very difficult level of Super Mario Brothers.

 - I was honored to be named the UW's College of Engineering Faculty Research Innovator this year!